logicxd/til/Artificial Intelligence/02-Search.md

 * Optimal?
 Yes if the path cost is a nondecreasing function of the depth of the node.
 (I think this means that the step costs are equal).
 * Time?
 O(b^(d+1)).
 Bad
 * Space?
 O(b^d).
 Bad
+* Goal test before push.

+Implementation
+* Have a queue to explore and a list of visited nodes.
+* Start from the top node and add to the queue.
+* Get the children of the top of the queue, add the top of the queue to visited nodes, and then pop the queue.
+* Repeat ^ until you pass the goal test.

 ### Uniform-cost search